NBISweden/workshop-scRNAseq/labs/Pipeline_exercise.md

        # copy the Snakemake file
        cp /proj/uppstore2017171/courses/scrnaseq_course/pipeline_data/files/Snakefile .

 **OBS!** Modify the working directory path in your Snakefile to the directory where you have copied all the data.
+Also, have a look in the configuration file, to check what settings you are using and change the email adress.

 #### 6. Run the pipeline